noise/fortune-redis/README.md

 - fmods : set of fortune-mod names
 - u/{id}/{module}/seen : Set of seen fortune ids for a given user ID and module

+# Selection algorithm

-for non-repeating random selection we do the following:
+For per-user non-repeating random selection we do the following:

 ```sh
 # choose a random fortune-mod set
 mod = srandmember fmods